kamilburda/gimp-export-layers/docs/sections/Customizing-Export.md

 There are several built-in *fields* that you can combine to form a filename pattern.
 For example, `image[001]` renames the layers to `image001`, `image002` and so on.
+The text entry can show you examples of how each field is used if you place the text cursor inside a field.
+The fields are described below in detail.

 The preview automatically updates as you change the filename pattern and so can greatly help you figure out how your specified pattern affects the layer names.

 Fields must be enclosed in square brackets and must have a correct number of arguments.
-If you place the text cursor inside a field, a corresponding tooltip above the text entry shows you the correct usage along with examples.

 Arguments must be separated by commas.
 Invalid arguments result in the field being inserted literally.